 A dental implant basically has two pieces: a metal cylinder that is placed into the jaw bone and functions like the root of the tooth, and an abutment that screws into the first piece.
 A crown is then placed on the abutment, creating the appearance of a tooth.

-According to the American Association of Oral and Maxillofacial Surgeons (AAOMS), your oral surgeon may talk to you about undergoing a bone graft for dental implants if he believes that your jaw bone is too thin or soft to keep the implant in place in its current state.
+Your oral surgeon may talk to you about undergoing a bone graft for dental implants if he believes that your jawbone is too thin or soft to keep the implant in place in its current state.
 If the bone cannot support the implant, it may cause the implant surgery to fail.

 Once the bone graft is complete, the rest of the implant surgery can proceed.
 As with any surgical procedure, it is important to discuss your personal medical history and all the risks and benefits of the surgery with your dental specialist.
 Once your doctor decides you are a good fit for the procedure, you can look forward to a brand new smile.